Toine-Dev/Velib/README.md

 This project predicts bike-sharing traffic across Paris using data from the **Mairie de Paris Open Data** API and real-time weather data.
 A **LightGBM Regressor** model is trained on a rich feature set including recursive historical lags, site-level statistics, temporal cycles, weather conditions, and public holiday indicators.

 Everything runs inside **Docker** — there is no manual CSV download.
-The data pipeline bootstraps the database automatically on first run, and all services (database, data pipeline, model training, API, Streamlit, MLflow) are orchestrated via a single `docker compose up`.
+The data pipeline bootstraps the database automatically on first run by downloading a CSV file consisting of historical Velib data, and all services (database, data pipeline, model training, API, Streamlit, MLflow) are orchestrated via a single `docker compose up`.

-The **Streamlit** frontend communicates exclusively through the **FastAPI** backend, which queries **PostgreSQL** and returns predictions and analytics.
+The **Streamlit** frontend communicates exclusively through the **FastAPI** backend, which queries **PostgreSQL** and the **MLflow Tracking Server** and returns predictions and analytics.
 The API is secured with **JWT authentication** and exposes separate interfaces for `admin` and `client` roles.

 ---